Skwiix - Musical-Info-Advice-Support

 Tip 5

-Look on the inside of all the parts and make sure there aren't any hidden dents or marks on the inside.
+Look inside all the parts and ensure no hidden dents or marks.

 Tip 6

-Play a few chromatic scales on the flute.
-This is to make sure all the notes are working correctly, and that you like the sound the flute produces.
-One flute will simply not play the same for two people.
+Play a few chromatic scales on the flute to ensure all the notes are working correctly and that you like the sound the flute produces.
+One flute will not play the same for two people.

 Tip 7

 Attend a flute convention.
-This a great place to play all the different brands of flutes that are available, as well as to get great flute freebies like key paper.
-Vendors will have flutes on display, just for people to play as they walk around the convention.
+This a great place to play all the different brands of flutes that are available and get great flute freebies like key paper.
+Vendors will have flutes on display just for people to play as they walk around the convention.

 Tip 8

 Decide what metal you want in your flute.
 The quality of the metal will affect the tone a lot.
-Most beginning flutes are nickel or silver plated nickel.
-Pure silver (sterling silver) is the next quality up.
-If you are purchasing an intermediate flute, a pure silver head joint or full flute is ideal.
-Next, there is the option of rose gold, which can run about the cost of a car, and there are even platinum or titanium flutes!
+Most beginning flutes are nickel or silver-plated nickel.
+Pure silver (sterling silver) is the next quality.
+A pure silver head joint or full flute is ideal if you are purchasing an intermediate flute.
+Next is the option of rose gold, which can run about the cost of a car, and there are even platinum or titanium flutes!

 • The most important part of the flute is the head joint, so if you cannot afford the body and foot joint in a pricier metal, buy just the head joint.

-• Watch out for gold plated lip plates.
-They don't affect tone at all and are just for looks.
-However a better quality riser, the short "chimney" that attaches the lip plate to the head joint, does improve tone
+• Watch out for gold-plated lip plates.
+They don't affect the tone at all and are just for looks.
+However, a better quality riser, the short "chimney" that attaches the lip plate to the head joint, does improve tone

 Tip 9